oliverschmidt/a2pico/demo/README.md

 4. Turn on the Apple II.

-Right after an Apple II Reset, the program creates an ACM CDC serial port on the USB host.
+The program creates an ACM CDC serial port on the USB host.
 It deliberately stops there and waits for a program to connect to the serial port on the USB host.

 5. Connect a terminal emulator (e.g. [PuTTY](https://www.putty.org/)) to the serial port @ 115200 bits/s.